arielgee/Sage-Like/.misc/tasks.md

 * add the word 'background' to the 'Periodic feed check' preference
 * remove infobar on click
 * why when I say 'no thanks' there is one more checking?
+* create default Sage-Like folder in bookmarks with some default feeds 'Sage-Like Feeds'
+* I get 'Error: node is null' when feeds folder is deleted from bookmarks window; browser.bookmarks.onXXXXX events now handle when the feed folder is deleted
 ---

 #### Next